dotnet/arcade/Documentation/Overview.md

 - New toolset packages should generally be extensively used in one repo, then if warranted, promoted to become more generally available.

 ### Arcade building repos Requirements
-- Arcade builds, tests, packages, signs, and publishes itself using itself
+- Arcade builds, tests, packages, signs, and publishes itself using itself and the shipping sdk/cli
 - All tools bootstrapped in, getting as close as technically possible to 'clone and build' on a clean machine
 - A repo level API is explicitly defined and implemented, not just implied
-- Method exist to directly manage Arcade in each participating repo
+- Method exist to directly maintain and update Arcade in each participating repo
 - Arcade (and its packages) is reasonably serviceable